On the Complexity of the Succinct State Local Hamiltonian Problem: Succinct States

 where $\boldsymbol{x} = (x_1,\dots,x_n)$ and $\alpha_{\boldsymbol{x}} = \prod_{l=1}^{n} \alpha_{x_l}$.
 Let $N_\sigma$ be the number of $\alpha_{\boldsymbol{x}}$ that are non-zero.
 The query algorithm $\mathcal{Q}_\psi$ can be used to compute the individual amplitudes $\braket{\boldsymbol{x}}{\psi}$ and therefore the total amplitude $\braket{\sigma}{\psi}$ requires $N_\sigma$ calls.
 The cost of addition is assumed to be negligible in this analysis. \end{proof}

 For $n$ alphabets that are non-trivial superposition of the computational basis states, the number of non-zero amplitudes can be exponential in $n$.
 For similar reasons, it is easy to see that computing the partial trace of $\rho_\psi = \ketbra{\psi}$ is only efficient if the number of qubits in the region being traced out is at most logarithmic in $n$.
-A multi-alphabet access model is exponentially more powerful than one limited to computational basis states~\cite{CHM21}.
+A multi-alphabet access model is exponentially more powerful than one limited to computational basis states~\cite{cotler2021revisiting}.

-\section{The Succinct State Local Hamiltonian problem}
+\section{The Succinct State Local Hamiltonian Problem}

+The standard \sc{Local Hamiltonian} problem~\cite{kitaev2002classical} admits only a classical description of the Hamiltonian and thresholds, with no auxiliary information relating to the ground state.
+Several problem extensions have explored what happens when such information is added.

-The standard definition of the \sc{Local Hamiltonian} problem is well-established in the literature~\cite{KSV02}.
-Over the past two decades, various extensions and modifications of this problem have been explored.
-Some of these variations are motivated by physical considerations, while others are primarily theoretical.
-A notable hybrid variation is the \sc{Guided Local Stoquastic Hamiltonian} problem, originally proposed by Bravyi~\cite{Bravyi15}.
-This variant introduces an additional promise: the existence of a guiding state that has a non-negligible, point-wise overlap with the true ground state of the Hamiltonian.
-In \refcite{Bravyi15}, it was demonstrated that the \sc{Guided $6$-Local Stoquastic Hamiltonian} problem is \clw{MA}{complete}.
-For stoquastic Hamiltonians, this suggests modifying the problem from a guiding state with point-wise overlap to a ground state with a succinct representation does not yield any computational advantage in estimating the ground state energy to inverse-polynomial precision.
+\citet{bravyi2015monte} introduced the \sc{Guided Local Stoquastic Hamiltonian} problem (also called \sc{Guidable Local Hamiltonian}~\cite{weggemans2024guidable}), where a guiding state is promised to have non-negligible pointwise overlap with the ground state, though its explicit description is not given as input.
+It was shown this variant is \clw{MA}{complete} for $6$-local stoquastic Hamiltonians for inverse-polynomial precision.
+Thus, for stoquastic Hamiltonians, this suggests modifying the problem from a guiding state with point-wise overlap to a ground state with a succinct representation does not yield any computational advantage in estimating the ground-state energy to inverse-polynomial precision.

-More recently, a variation of this problem has been investigated in \refcite{CFGHLGMW23}, referred to as the \sc{Guided Local Hamiltonian} problem.
-Here the authors consider a semi-classical encoded subset state as a guiding state with promised overlap against the true ground state, however, in this case the guiding state is given as input.
-The motivation for the specific state type considered can be linked to a result concerning the equivalency between \cl{QMA} and \cl{SQMA}~\cite{GKS16}.\footnote{Here the `\cl{S}' stands for subset state.} \cl{SQMA} is a variant of \cl{QMA} where the witness is a subset state.
-It was shown the (semi-classical encoded subset state) \sc{Guided $2$-Local Hamiltonian} problem is \cl{BQP}-hard.
-Guiding states clearly represent a powerful additional input that significantly influences the complexity of the problem.

-We use the term ``hybrid'' to describe these variations as they combine both physical and theoretical aspects.
-Unfortunately, it is still not known how to prepare or find good guiding states in general, despite the fact that there are numerous examples of potential guiding states that admit classical algorithms~\cite{Fischer87,White92,Vidal03,VCM08,CT17}.\footnote{See~\cite{Jiang25} for further details.} Therefore, from a practical standpoint, obtaining a guiding state that fits the above framework, is a difficult task.

-The generic definition of the \sc{Local Hamiltonian} problem variant we are concerned with, is as follows: